 Today there are 1,199,743 black students (K-12) with diagnosed disabilities in America; however, the deck often is stacked against them.
 While students with apparent disabilities such as deafness and blindness are identified, frequently “invisible disabilities” such as ADHD and dyslexia are not diagnosed and students do not get the supports they need to achieve.

 Frustrated, they can act out and become suspended.
 Studies show that when students miss too many days, they get so far behind in class that it can lead to them dropping out of school and entering the school-to-prison pipeline.
 Today there are more than 750,000 people with disabilities behind bars in America.
 Indeed, half of all women who are incarcerated in America have a disability.
 The majorities of them do not have high school diplomas, are functionally illiterate and are people of color.
-There are more approximately 150,000 people who are deaf/hearing impaired incarcerated today, and approximately the same number are blind.
+There are more approximately 150,000 people who are deaf/hard of hearing incarcerated today, and approximately the same number are blind.
 Helping Educate to Advance the Rights of the Deaf (HEARD), an all-volunteer nonprofit organization that promotes equal access to legal system for individuals who are deaf and for people with disabilities, advocates for them full time.

 Overall, only 65 percent of students with disabilities graduate high school compared to 84 percent of students without disabilities.
 However, only 57 percent of black students with disabilities graduate high school compared to 74.6 percent of black students without disabilities.

 All throughout Black History Month, we will post pieces about African American role models with disabilities.
 Read more today:

 - Maya Angelou, Legendary Poet and Civil Rights Activist Who Had Disability, Inspires Generations

 - Halle Berry: Living with Disability While Taking a Stand against Domestic Violence